President Trump Says His Impeachment Inquiry Hearing Is Like a ‘Prizefight’

 President Donald Trump compared the impeachment inquiry hearings against him in the House Intelligence Committee to a “prizefight” and said if it were a real boxing match “they’d stop it!”

-Trump has a storied history in the boxing world and has worked with legends like Don King and Mike Tyson.
+Trump has a storied history in the boxing world and has worked with boxing legends Don King, Mike Tyson and others.

 Here’s what you need to know.

-On the Third Day of Testimony Before the House Intelligence Committee, President Trump Said ‘If This Were a Prizefight, They Would Stop It!’
+On the Third Day of Testimony Into His Impeachment Inquiry Hearings, President Trump Said ‘If This Were a Prizefight, They Would Stop It!’

 After Gordon Sondland, the U.S. ambassador to the European Union, testified before the House Intelligence Committee hearing on Wednesday, President Donald Trump tweeted that “If this were a prizefight, they’d stop it!”